tdkhoa1212/Similarity-project/README.md

 **Path:** \
 ./wav/test_wav/ \
 **Constraint:**  \
-    - any frequencies in train data \
+    - Any frequencies in train data \
-    - Amplitude: any \
+    - Amplitude: Any \
-    - length of tones: any \
+    - Length of tones: Any \
-    - length of silence: more than cutting_time in Parameter (can be 0.2)
+    - Length of silence: More than cutting_time in Parameter (can be 0.2)

 ## 3. Run commands